MagQ98/friends-of-fins/README.md

 ### Home Page
 <ul>
 <li>Displays the main focus of the site which is to educate people about the dangers sharks are in</li>
-<li>Piques the interests of visiters to give them a overall impression of what the organisations is working for</li>
+<li>Piques the interests of visitors to give them a overall impression of what the organisations is working for</li>
 </ul>
 <img src="assets/images/home-page.JPG" alt="Home page" style="max-width:100%;">